mycharmingchameleon/inet4031-lab4-website/README.md

-# INET4031 - Module 6 - Working with Remote Systems
+# INET4031 - Module 4 - Working with Remote Systems

+The purpose of this repo is to learn how to host an HTML website locally on my laptop.

-## Instructions, files, code for Lab 6.
+## Instructions, files, code for Lab 4.

-What if you aren't nearby the computer you need to work on?

-Up until this point, our Lab activities have been accomplished by doing them on our laptops.

-In this activity we explore the concept of "servers."
-Which typically aren't located where we are.

-We have to connect to them remotely

-This Lab explores that concept.
+### Recent edits to the HTML file:

+Added my name and changed the background color.

+Experimented with the style and position of the buttons.